DataDog/documentation/content/en/continuous_testing/_index.md

 ## Accelerate troubleshooting

 Performing tests in a unified monitoring platform helps you quickly find the root cause of failed test runs and reduce MTTR.
-You can obtain the full context for troubleshooting—without switching between tools—through correlated metrics, traces, and logs surfaced by the Datadog [APM integration][12] by looking at executed jobs the [Continuous Testing Explorer][11].
+You can obtain the full context for troubleshooting—without switching between tools—through correlated metrics, traces, and logs surfaced by the Datadog [APM integration][12] by looking at executed jobs the [Synthetic Monitoring & Continuous Testing Explorer][11].

 {{< img src="continuous_testing/open_sidepanel.png" alt="CI batches in the Continuous Testing Explorer" style="width:100%;">}}